 Carbs are one of the three macronutrients, along with protein and fat, that the body needs for energy.
 They provide fuel for the brain and muscles, so they are essential for overall health and well-being.

-For this reason, people choose to vary their carbohydrate intake either from day to day or strategically time their intake around activities (like exercise) where they need them, AKA carb cycling.
-As a result, the body becomes more efficient at using carbs for energy, and the metabolism speeds up.
+For this reason, people choose to vary their carbohydrate intake from day to day or strategically time their intake around activities (like exercise) where they need them, AKA carb cycling.
+As a result, the body becomes more efficient at using carbs for energy, and the metabolism becomes more flexible.

-As one of the most effective ways to burn fat, boost your metabolism, and reach your weight-loss goals, there are also several other potential benefits of this diet.
+As an effective way to burn fat, boost your metabolism, and reach your weight-loss goals, this strategy has several other potential benefits.
 With a personalized nutrition plan that can tie your dietary needs to your metabolism - you will be able to determine when your body needs a low, medium, or high-carb day.

 Carb cycling is a way to eat that alternates between high-carb and low-carb days.
 It's not a diet but rather a way of eating.